benbalter/open-source-software-licensing/_posts/0002-01-02-copy-whatnow?.md

   * Perform/display publicly

 * Since 1979, automatic at the time of creation
-* Can't copyright ideas, only embodiments
+* Can't :copyright: ideas, only embodiments